 A handful of other regional groupings have emerged over the last two decades with different goals.
 Some sought to counter Washington’s perceived influence over the OAS, while others aimed to streamline decision-making.

 CELAC: The Community of Latin American and Caribbean States is an organization that excludes the United States and Canada and was widely seen as a potential alternative to the OAS when it was founded in 2010.
-One of its signature achievements came when members traveled to Beijing in 2015 and secured a pledge from Chinese President Xi Jinping to invest $500 billion in the region over the next decade.
+Its achievements have included securing a 2015 pledge from Chinese President Xi Jinping to invest $500 billion in the region.
+In January 2020, Brazil announced it would withdraw from CELAC, arguing that the group is controlled by authoritarian regimes in Cuba, Nicaragua, and Venezuela.

 UNASUR: The Union of South American Nations was founded in 2008 and regarded by many observers as a means for Brazil to assert its power in the region.
 The organization mediated a diplomatic crisis between Ecuador and Colombia in 2008, and participated in Vatican-led talks between Venezuela’s government and opposition leaders in 2016.
 However, it fell apart after more than half its member states suspended their involvement in 2018.